AlceaXich/AlceaXich/README.md

 ![Hello](hello.gif)

 - 👀 I’m interested in Web development and software development.
-- 🌱 I’m currently learning JavaScript, bootstrap, machine learning, some challenges of FrontMentor and a course of Figma in Desafio Latam.
+- 🌱 I’m currently learning React, next.js.
 - 💞️ I’m looking to collaborate on many projects.
 - 📫 How to reach me, maybe by discord.